 - We sponsor a 401(k) Savings Plan which allows executive officers, and other employees, to contribute up to 25% of their salary (up to the annual IRS maximum).
 The Company's Safe Harbor Matching Contribution is a 100% matching contribution on salary deferrals up to the first 3% of compensation and 50% on the next 2% of salary deferrals.
 All matching contributions are 100% vested.
 Executive officers participate and receive benefits under the plan in the same manner as all other eligible participants.
 We do not sponsor or maintain any other pension, deferred compensation or other supplemental retirement plans for executive officers. - In addition to the group term life policy offered to all eligible employees, we provide additional life insurance to our executive officers, at no cost to the officer.
-Specifically, the Company provides a \$500,000 term life insurance policy for the CEO and an provides additional corporate term life insurance policy to the CEO, COO and CFO of \$600,000 and all other executive officers of \$400,000.
+Specifically, the Company provides a term life insurance policy equal to 2 times base salary to a maximum of \$1.5 million.
+For the CEO, an additional corporate term life insurance policy of \$600,000 is provided.